Incyte : Statement of Changes in Beneficial Ownership (Form 4) | MarketScreener

 (2)

-Includes an aggregate of 2,144 shares of common stock issuable pursuant to previously reported restricted stock units that have not vested.
+Including the July 2, 2022 RSU Grant, this includes an aggregate of 48,281 shares of common stock issuable pursuant to previously reported RSUs and earned performance shares that have not vested.

 Note: File three copies of this Form, one of which must be manually signed.
 If space is insufficient, See Instruction 6 for procedure.Potential persons who are to respond to the collection of information contained in this form are not required to respond unless the form displays a currently valid OMB number.